-0.15 EFTS OL, OC 18 points An in-depth examination of the role social psychological variables play in participation and performance in sport.
+0.15 EFTS OL, OC An in-depth examination of the role social psychological variables play in participation and performance in sport.
 Principles and application of Mental Skills Training to enhance performance are also considered.

-PHSF 334 534
+PHSE 205 or SPEX 204 PHSE 334, 534